silexlabs/Silex/dev-notes.md

 select folder dans CE

-ajout a publish settings
+ajout a publish
-- radio button pour choisir entre publish path (advanced users), et apps dropbox (combo avec liste des services)
+- settings : radio button pour choisir entre publish path (advanced users), et apps dropbox (combo avec liste des services)

-cf readme * Export to host anywhere

-  * finish cleanup: head, editable, ...
-  * data-silex-href to <a> tags
-  * publish settings = choose a folder in CE
-  * publish in the file menu => check that CE is logged in and do the export to clean html
-  * missing in CE: choose a folder, check logged in (access to a folder), title of the popup

-    Publish
+- history
   - what's new in this version? (=> adds to readme.txt)
   - .history/deleted_[date]/
   - set viewport size to background?

+en cours
+  * publier nouvelle version unifile sur npm

+  * internal links / data-silex-href to <a> tags
+  * missing in CE: choose a folder in CE
+  * publish settings = choose a folder in CE
+  * publish in the file menu => check that CE is logged in and do the export to clean html
+  * missing in CE: check logged in and relogin

     Publish settings
     - info: publish your site to a location (publish path) will generate an optimized version, without the data needed by Silex to edit the file again.
 A history of the versions of your site is kept in the .history/ folder.
 If you publish to www/ your site will be online on [baseUrl]/.
 If you publish on Dropbox, use [service url] to get it live on the web.